We have two sequences:

 Once we have the input data, we need to think about how we will generate the numbers in the two sequences.

 We need to think of a relation between numbers in the numerical spiral so we can easily generate every next number without having to look at matrices and loop through them.
-If we carefully look at the picture from the description, we can notice that every 2 "turns" in the spiral, the numbers we skip are increased by 1, i.e. from 5 to 7 and from 7 to 9, neither 1 number is skipped, but we directly add with the step of the sequence.
+If we carefully look at the picture from the description, we will notice that every 2 "turns" in the spiral, the numbers we skip are increased by 1, i.e. from 5 to 7 and from 7 to 9, not a single number is skipped, but we directly add with the step of the sequence.
 From 9 to 13 and from 13 to 17 we skip a number, i.e. we add the step twice.
 From 17 to 23 and from 23 to 29 we skip two numbers, i.e. we add the step three times and so on.

 Thus, we see that for the first two we have